TruebitProtocol/truebit-eth/README.md

 # Building your own tasks
 We now explore the Truebit Toolchain.
 Each of the samples below produces a task code file called `task.wasm`, and each such file is produced by running a script called `compile.sh`.
 You can use the `compile.sh` files as templates for generating your own tasks.
+Inspect sample source codes and their respective compile scripts [here](https://github.com/TruebitProtocol/truebit-eth/tree/master/wasm-ports/samples).
+Each compile script first compiles C, C++, or Rust source code, along with included library dependencies, to a pair of WebAssembly JavaScript runtime files using [Emscripten](https://emscripten.org/).
+Truebit's [Emscripten module wrapper](https://github.com/TruebitProtocol/truebit-eth/tree/master/emscripten-module-wrapper) then converts these files into a WebAssemebly format executable in Truebit.
+Here are is a helpful, legacy [tutorial](https://github.com/TruebitProtocol/truebit-eth/tree/master/wasm-ports/samples/scrypt/README.md) for creating and deploying Truebit tasks as well as a [demo video](https://www.youtube.com/watch?v=dDzPCMBlZN4) illustrating this process.

 ## Compiling from C/C++
 From your Truebit container, run the following commands (in this order) to configure the compiler for C/C++ (if you are starting a fresh container, then the last line, `bash /goerli.sh`, will suffice).